aws-samples/resource-tagging-automation/cloudformation/README.md

 6. Click **Next**, check **I acknowledge that AWS CloudFormation might create IAM resources.**, then click **Create stack**.
 7. The stack typically takes 3–5 minutes to finish.

+### Deploy via AWS CLI (for AI agents)

+AI coding agents like **Claude Code** and **Qiro-CLI** can deploy this stack end-to-end without opening the AWS Console.
+Prerequisites: AWS CLI v2 installed, credentials configured (`aws configure` or `AWS_PROFILE`), and a target region set (`AWS_REGION` or `--region`).

+1. Run the deployment from inside the `cloudformation/` directory:

+    ```bash
+    aws cloudformation deploy \
+      --stack-name resource-tagging-automation \
+      --template-file resource-tagging-automation.yaml \
+      --capabilities CAPABILITY_IAM \
+      --parameter-overrides \
+        AutomationTags='{"TagName1":"TagValue1","TagName2":"TagValue2"}'
+    ```

+   To override additional parameters, append them as `Key=Value` pairs, e.g. `TrailS3Bucket=my-existing-log-bucket TrailName=my-trail`.

+2. Wait for completion and verify the Lambda is live:

+    ```bash
+    aws cloudformation wait stack-create-complete --stack-name resource-tagging-automation
+    aws lambda get-function --function-name resource-tagging-automation-function \
+      --query 'Configuration.[FunctionName,State,LastUpdateStatus]'
+    ```

+3. Update tags later without redeploying the stack:

+    ```bash
+    aws lambda update-function-configuration \
+      --function-name resource-tagging-automation-function \
+      --environment '{"Variables":{"tags":"{\"Owner\":\"team-a\",\"Env\":\"prod\"}"}}'
+    ```

+4. Tear down (the auto-created CloudTrail bucket is retained — delete it manually if no longer needed):

+    ```bash
+    aws cloudformation delete-stack --stack-name resource-tagging-automation
+    aws cloudformation wait stack-delete-complete --stack-name resource-tagging-automation
+    ```

+**Tips for AI agents:**
+- The Lambda environment variable `tags` must be a JSON-encoded **string** (the function calls `json.loads` on it), hence the escaped quotes in step 3.
+- If the account already has a CloudTrail logging management events, pass `TrailS3Bucket=<existing-bucket>` so this stack reuses it and avoids duplicate trails.
+- For complex parameter sets, write the overrides into a file and pass it via `--parameter-overrides file://params.json`.
+The file should contain a JSON array like `[{"ParameterKey":"AutomationTags","ParameterValue":"{\"Owner\":\"team-a\"}"}]`.

 ### Notes
 - The CloudTrail created by this stack is multi-region and includes global service events.
 - When `TrailS3Bucket` is left blank, a new S3 bucket named `tagging-log-<stack-suffix>` is created with `DeletionPolicy: Retain`.
 Deleting the stack will **not** delete this bucket — clean it up manually if you no longer need the logs.